A New Wave of Marine Radar

 To understand what’s new in radar, we’ll take a quick look at the “old school” radars of the past.
 The heart of these radar units is a device called a magnetron, a vacuum tube that emits an extremely brief, powerful pulse of microwave radiation, 4,000 watts or more.
 A relatively cheap technology dating from World War II, the magnetron also powers the microwave oven that heats your food in the kitchen.

-Although a magnetron works great for heating leftovers, it’s a wasteful and crude machine when employed in a radar, splattering its energy across the frequency spectrum in an unstable pattern that changes from pulse to pulse.
+Although a magnetron works great for heating leftovers, it’s an inefficient machine when employed in a radar, splattering its energy across the frequency spectrum in an unstable pattern that changes from pulse to pulse.
 This method of generating several kilowatts of pulsed energy has to be coupled with a relatively wide-bandwidth receiver.
 This allows too much background noise to mask the weak signals from return echoes, so the quality of the image is inherently limited by the technology.
 Modern pulse radars, often tagged with “HD” or “Digital” as part of the product name, use high-definition digital processing to clean up the signal, but the problems with old, analog magnetron technology remain.

 Transmitting one percent of the time, the radar waits for a return echo and then precisely measures how much time passes before it receives the energy reflected from the target.
 Pulse radars use time to measure distance, and the direction the radar array is aimed at the time of transmission to measure bearing.